skylar17/pandas--fantasy-game-analysis/README.md

 In this challenge, the task is to analyze the data for (fictional) fantasy game Heroes of Pymoli.
 The game is free-to-play, but optional items can be purchased to enhance playing experience.

-#### Considerations:
+#### Requirements:
-* You must use the Pandas Library and the Jupyter Notebook.
+* Pandas Library and Jupyter Notebook must be used.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of observable trends based on the data.
+* A written description of observable trends based on the data must be included.

 --------------------